How to find the best baby bottle brush that gets all the gook and grime out of the toughest spots of your bottle.

 - Rinse out the bottle as soon as the feeding is finished

 - Use very hot water and dish soap when you start to clean the bottle

 - Use nipple brushes and bottle brushes on all the parts of the bottle, even the attachment rings and any other parts your bottle comes with

-- Rinse the bottle with water and place onto a clean drying rack to air dry or throw into your sterilizer for an extra clean.
+- Rinse the bottle with water and place it onto a clean drying rack to air dry or throw it into your sterilizer for an extra clean

 - Be sure to clean and wash any pacifiers this way too!

-You could also use the top rack of your dishwasher to clean and sterilize in one go, however, be sure to not melt the bottles as that has been known to happen and can be an unnecessary expense to replace all those precious bottles.
+You could also use the top rack of your dishwasher for easy cleaning and sterilizing in one go, however, be sure to not melt the bottles as that has been known to happen and can be an unnecessary expense to replace all those precious bottles.